 - No more than a total 15 points of non-law may be cross-credited or substituted in terms of Regulation 5(b) and 5(c).
-At least 165 points must be chosen from Group B 300-level LAWS courses. - Regulation K1 of the General Course and Examination Regulations provides for a maximum of 120 points cross-credited between two degrees.
+At least 165 points must be chosen from Group B 300-level LAWS courses if LAWS 301 was credited as 30 points.
+At least 180 points must be chosen from Group B 300-level LAWS courses if LAWS 301 was credted as 15 points. - Regulation K1 of the General Course and Examination Regulations provides for a maximum of 120 points cross-credited between two degrees.
 LAWS 101; LAWS 110 (if credited to the other degree) and 75 points of non-law (LLB Regulation 1(c)) count towards the 120 points in common.
-In addition LLB Regulation 5(b) permits a further 15 points in common.
+In addition LLB Regulation 5(b) permits a further 15 points in common

-Students enrolled in the BA, however, may crosscredit a LAWS 200-level course to the BA instead of the further 15 points provided for in LLB Regulation 5(b) (Refer to BA Regulation 6(b)).
+Students enrolled in the BA or the Bachelor of Criminal Justice, however, may cross-credit a LAWS

+200-level course to the BA instead of the further 15 points provided for in LLB Regulation 5(b) (Refer to BA Regulation 6(b)).